 The next plugin I need to tweak is Contact Form 7.
-This is pretty much self explanatory and just needs to have its shortcode embedded onto the Contact Us page for each website.
-I have taken the liberty to add my money site’s mailing list as the preferred contact form email so that I can gather up on leads.
+This is pretty much self-explanatory and just needs to have its shortcode embedded onto the Contact Us page for each website.
+I have taken the liberty to add my money site’s mailing list as the preferred contact form email so that I can gather up leads.

 Day 3 – Content Matters

 I’ve seen the way content behaves on the web.
 Creating oodles of content for these 9 sites can become a real pain in the ass.
 However, it has to be one.
 With a tight schedule, my question is how the hell do I get the time to create over 100,000 words of content in a day?
 Should I outsource and get lower quality?
 Fuck it.
 I shall do it myself.
 Let Dragon do the writing.

 I set up Dragon Dictate a long time back.
 This should be perfect right about now.

 After writing up a grand bunch of web page content, I have narrowed it down to 3 pages per site.
 So now, each website has three pages; Home, Information and Contact Us.
 Each page has around 450 words of content with the exception of the Contact Us page.

 Uploading the content to the site was done in a jiffy.
 With the content up, the only thing left to be done is adding a few images with alt tags.
 Created basic images with the help of a quick banner creator.

 Now that all the sites are completed with content and images, I shall bookmark them on Digg for each URL.
 I shall leave them for 24 hours to see if they get indexed.

 5 out of my 9 EMDs have been bookmarked.
 For the rest, I shall try submitting some more bookmarks to other sites.
 However, I do not wish to spend too much time on this as I require to build backlinks as well.
 While I start building articles and blogs for the sites, I shall be placing each domain on a rotational basis on BLG.
 This should propagate for the next 3 days.